WrightonLabCSU/CAMPER/README.md

 To facilitate the inference of polyphenol metabolism from genomes, CAMPER includes 8 Hidden-Markov Model (HMM) profiles and 33 Basic Local Alignment Search Tool (BLAST) searches for (poly)phenol-active genes.
 We also provide recommended score cut-offs for searches using two ranks: a more stringent, trusted rank (A) and a more relaxed, exploratory rank (B).
 The development of these profiles will be described in McGivern et al (in prep).
 Beyond these 41 profiles, nearly 300 other annotations from other databases (KEGG, dbCAN) are included in the CAMPER summarization.

-CAMPER summarizes the gene annotations into 100 modules representing different polyphenol transformations.
+CAMPER summarizes the gene annotations into 101 modules representing different polyphenol transformations.
 These modules are classified by the family and sub-family of polyphenols used as substrates (following [Phenol-Explorer](http://phenol-explorer.eu/compounds/classification) Ontology) and by the oxygen requirements for the genes involved.
-These modules can be as small as a single gene, up to a maximum of 12 genes.
+These modules can be as small as a single gene, up to a maximum of 12 genes in the largest module.
 ![camper_pathways_tree_for_github-01](https://user-images.githubusercontent.com/95941779/171468538-3f2cc169-2170-4612-880b-22ad11d7c9e9.png)
-**CAMPER modules are organized by substrates and oxygen requirements, and can include multiple reaction steps.**
+**Figure 1.
+CAMPER consists of 101 polyphenol transformation modules, organized by substrates (Family and Subfamily) and oxygen requirements.
+Modules can be composed of 1-12 reaction steps.**

 For more detailed information on the organization and outputs, see the [CAMPER Outputs](https://github.com/WrightonLabCSU/CAMPER/edit/main/README.md#camper-outputs) section below, and for module visuals, see the [CAMPER Map](https://github.com/WrightonLabCSU/CAMPER/edit/main/README.md#camper-map).